 When inspecting a hive, a spotty brood pattern can be a sign of EFB.
 This is not decisive, since many types of issues are evident through spotty brood patterns, but it can be a significant clue to EFB being present.
 The reason for the spotty pattern is that some of the larvae die before their cells are capped and workers won’t cap such a cell.

 Determining whether a hive is infected with EFB can be difficult for the inexperienced beekeeper, due to the similarity in its symptoms with other problems.
-The first indications may be through visual inspection but accurate diagnosis is best done by state inspectors or by using diagnostic kits that are available.
+The first clues will be evident through visual inspection but accurate diagnosis is best done by state inspectors or by using diagnostic kits that are available.

 As with many potential problems in beekeeping, the best way to avoid EFB is through a strong colony.
 Of particular note with EFB is a strong and productive queen.
 Therefore, requeening is sometimes justified as a way to prevent or resolve EFB.